NCAR/ior/README.md

 3. Optionally, run "make install".
 The installation prefix can be changed as an option to the "configure" script.

+4. If you want to compile Z5 option, you have to "module load gnu", then "./configure --with-z5 CC=gcc CXX=g++" the testing command should not use filePerProc mode (-F).

 # Testing

   Run "make check" to invoke the unit test framework of Automake.